OpenST/openst.js/README.md

 ```

-openst.js comes with a sample geth signer service that you can use for development purpose.
+OpenST.js comes with a sample Geth signer service that you can use for development.

 ```js
 let gethSigner = new openST.utils.GethSignerService(openST.web3());